How to improve employee productivity

 How do you measure employee productivity?

-According to some, the typical worker is productive for only 3 hours every 8.
+According to some, the typical worker is productive for only three hours every eight.
 But how you define productivity depends on the metrics and methods you use.

 As we’ve talked about before when discussing productivity management, the classic measure is a simple equation:

-- Productivity = output (the volume you create) ÷ input (labor hours and resources)
+- Productivity = output (the volume you create) ÷ input (labour hours and resources)

 That’s the baseline.
 But over time, measuring productivity - especially individual or personal productivity - has become more sophisticated.
 Some productivity measures go beyond inputs and outputs to assess product quality and the financial costs involved.